-Sunday Services are 8:30 a.m. in the library and 10:30 a.m. in the sanctuary unless otherwise noted.
-Nursery care, children’s and youth classes are concurrent with the 10:30 service except for Full Community Worship Sundays.
-For more information you may contact the church office at 505-982-9674.
-UU Santa Fe is a Welcoming Congregation and hope you will join us on a Sunday to learn more.
+Sunday Services are 8:30 am in the library and 10:30 am in the sanctuary unless otherwise noted.
+Nursery care is available during the 10:30 service.
+Children and youth: 1st-3rd Sundays children start in the 10:30 am service and then go to class; 2nd-4th-5th Sunday, children stay in the sanctuary for the duration of the service.
+For more information, you may contact the church office at 505-982-9674.
+UU Santa Fe is a Welcoming Congregation and we hope you will join us on a Sunday to learn more.

 Full Sunday Morning Schedule